Hormone therapy

 Specialist Nurse support for life on hormone therapy

-Life on hormone therapy (androgen deprivation therapy) and managing the side effects can be difficult.
-Our specialist nurses are running free ‘Life on ADT' online classes to help support men, answer questions and connect men with others going through the same thing.
+Many men find it difficult to deal with the emotional impact of side effects.
+It’s important to remember you are not alone and there is support available.
+Our specialist nurses run free ‘Life on ADT' online classes to help support men, answer questions and connect men with others going through the same thing.

 How will I know if my treatment is working?